carla-simulator/leaderboard-agents/performance_agent/README.md

 bash team_code/benchmark/run_benchmark.sh -o <benchmark file name>
 ```

+By default, the docker shares the `workspace/results` folder, so it is recommended to place the file there.

 ### Profiling

 Lastly, the agent is also capable of performing profiling.
 This uses a [version of the Leaderboard](https://github.com/carla-simulator/leaderboard-agents/blob/main/performance_agent/team_code/profiler/leaderboard_evaluator.py) that has annotations during the Leaderboard runtime.
 This creates a file that can then be opened using NVIDIA Nsight Systems. **To avoid the files being excessively big**, a [specific route](https://github.com/carla-simulator/leaderboard-agents/tree/main/performance_agent/team_code/profiler/data) is used, and **it should be stopped mid simulation**.
 To create the profiler file, run the following commands: